Avi197/Vietnamese-Word-Vectors/README.md

 Using ViSim dataset for the task
 Words pair with opposite meaning/ similar meaning on a scale judge by human In progress

+Both models have some uncleaned data that affect the evaluation task, e.g bố ~ bốbố 0.6745...